-In their extensive security review of X11, Epstein and Pisciotto [9] state that "Authentication is the most obvious security problem with X." In today's commercial threat environment, this characterization seems generous.
-The most obvious security problem in X is the absence of policy of any sort (Figure 1).
+In their extensive security review of X11, Epstein and Pisciotto [9] state that "Authentication is the most obvious security problem with X." In today's commercial threat environment, this characterization is both generous and mistaken.
+The most obvious security problem in X is the absence of policy of any sort.
 The goal of the X11 designers was to maximize the ability of applications to interoperate, partly to promote a new vision of computer interaction.
 In the quest for a policy-free design, even the user is disintermediated from control.
 Given a request for the content of the paste buffer from an application, there is no way that an X server can determine whether the user has performed any action authorizing that paste.
 X assumes not only that applications are cooperative, but that their actions reflect the volition of the user.
 In a world of increasingly hostile applications, this trust assumption has become an unsupportable luxury.

-EWS proceeds from the diametrically opposing position:

-our goal is to ensure that the user is actively in the decision loop, and complete isolation between applications is our default.
-Having adopted confinement as a fundamental organizing principle within the EROS system, we are unwilling to permit unrestricted information flow at the window system.
-Our goal is to ensure that any communication between window system clients is authorized by both the user and the applicable mandatory control policy, and that this communication proceeds only in the direction that the user and policy indicated.
-Capability systems provide natural underpinnings for direct manipulation, which simplifies secure user interface design [35].
+EWS proceeds from the diametrically opposing position: our goal is to ensure that the user is completely in control, and complete isolation between applications is our default.
+Having adopted confinement as a fundamental organizing principle within the EROS system, we are unwilling to permit unrestricted information fbw at the window system.
+Our goal is to ensure that any communication between window system clients is authorized by the user and proceeds only in the direction that the user indicated.
+If this type of authorization control can be universally achieved in all interclient communications, mandatory controls become relatively easy to enforce.

 That said, there is an enormous user investment in the idioms of current window systems.
 In particular, the "cut and paste" and "drag and drop" idioms are now universally adopted and expected.
-Users have become accustomed to overlapping window systems, and to applications with closely coupled, render-intensive interaction loops.
+Users have become accustomed to overlapping window systems, and to applications with closely coupled, renderintensive interaction loops.
 Given this, we wished to create a window system in which the "look and feel" of current usage idioms could be largely preserved.